63) THE LAST AIRBENDER

 (2010 dir.
 M. Night Shymalan) Date Seen: July 1 2010

 I hate to even remotely sound like a fanboy when talking event movies like these; but watching this was one of the most disappointing film going experiences of my life.
 I had been anticipating this adaptation for what feels like a decade..
 There's no way to put it nicely-- the movie is just bad.
 I worry almost every other crap-fest that comes out this summer is going to feel like a gem in comparison.
-It's an all-around tone deaf translation of the look and feel of the cartoon in my opinion.
+It's an all-around tone-deaf translation of the look and feel of the cartoon in my opinion.
 And possibly a worst-case scenario of an artist prizing himself over his material.
-The production design, photography, music, sound, & VFX are all top shelf & slick (hat tip to Roger Deakins & J.Newton Howard), but almost everything else is dreck.
+The production design, photography, music, sound, & VFX are all top shelf & slick (hat tip to Roger Deakins & J.Newton Howard), so at least it's not the barf-inducing technically ineptitude of last year's shite DBZ "adaptation".
+But almost everything else is dreck in terms of what I think makes compelling human drama.

 62) PUBLIC ENEMIES